My message is really that racism has no place in the hearts and minds

 - Children ages 1–5 years attending preschools or licensed childcare centers

-- Current preschool teachers and childcare center providers who will support the Before Racism program on a day-to-day basis
+- Preschool teachers and childcare center providers who will support the Before Racism program on a day-to-day basis

 - Parents of young children attending preschools or childcare centers

-Early childhood development and education best practices will inform both the design and delivery of the Before Racism program.
+Early childhood education and developmentally-appropriate practices will inform both the design and delivery of the Before Racism program.
 Chief among these practices are: the importance and use of play in a very young child’s education; one-on-one and small group conversations with children; storytelling and story-acting; multisensory and multimedia experiences; children’s own artwork; and the inclusion of elements common to each child’s culture including music, food, and clothing.

 Program design will also include recommendations regarding how best to establish an environment in which to deliver these practices—an environment that is safe, open, interactive, consistent, exploratory, and developmentally appropriate—one which fosters a strong sense of self-worth and supports a sense of belonging.